demisto/content/Packs/Binalyze/Integrations/BinalyzeAIR/BinalyzeAIR_description.md

 ## Binalyze AIR Integration SETUP

 - Give a name to your instance,
-- Type AIR server's URL(do not put a forward-slash at the end),
+- Type AIR server's URL,
 - Copy and paste the API key that you created in AIR Server,
 - Test connection beforehand for the health check,
 - Click Save & Exit on the right bottom corner.